 The Board meets quarterly to review its quarterly performances and discuss new strategies.
 Additional meetings will be called when necessary.
-During the financial year ended 31 December 2013, five (5) meetings have been held and attendance of each of the Directors are as follows:-
+During the financial year ended 31 December 2014, five (5) meetings have been held and attendance of each of the Directors are as follows:-

-Number of meeting Attendance
+Names of Directors Number of Meeting Attendance

-5/5
+Ang Kwee Teng 5/5

-5/5
+Sai Chin Hock 5/5

-5/5
+See Wan Seng 5/5

-5/5 (Resigned on 31 December 2013)

-5/5
+Tan Chin Hwee 5/5

-lordin 5/5
+Siow Kee Yen 5/5

-N
+Datuk Adillah binti Ahmad Nordin 5/5